Retire in Malaysia

 When we asked people what advice they would give someone preparing to move to Malaysia, they said:

 "Before retiring in Malaysia, expats need to be aware that the cost of living is low compared to many other countries, although housing and medical care costs can be higher.
 Expats should research their healthcare options before they arrive, and ensure they have access to any necessary prescriptions.
 It is also important to be aware of local laws and regulations, and to ensure all documents required for residency or a retirement visa are in order before travelling.
 Local language skills are not essential, but can be helpful to have.
-Additionally, expats may want to become familiar with the local customs and culture to ensure they fit in well with their new neighbors," remarked one retiree in Malaysia.
+Additionally, expats may want to become familiar with the local customs and culture to ensure they fit in well with their new neighbors," said one retiree in living in Malaysia.

 What type of recreational activities are there in Malaysia?

 "In Malaysia, residents enjoy a variety of recreational facilities, such as public parks, beaches, and water parks.
 There are also many sports facilities, such as golf courses, tennis courts, and swimming pools.
 For those who enjoy the outdoors, there are plenty of hiking trails, camping sites, and nature reserves.
 For those who prefer indoor activities, there are bowling alleys, arcades, and movie theaters.
-Shopping malls, museums, and art galleries are also popular recreational facilities in Malaysia," remarked one retiree in Malaysia.
+Shopping malls, museums, and art galleries are also popular recreational facilities in Malaysia," said one retiree in Malaysia.

 Where will I buy groceries and do other shopping in Malaysia?